rails/rails/guides/source/active_storage_overview.md

   region: ""
   bucket: ""
 ```
-Also, add the S3 client gem to your Gemfile:
+Also, add the S3 client gem to your `Gemfile`:

 ``` ruby
 gem "aws-sdk-s3", require: false